codenameone/CodenameOne/Samples/README.md

 ### Editing Per-Sample Build hints

+You can specify both public and private build hints for each sample.
+A public build hint is considered a necessary part of the sample and will have the same value no matter who is building it.
+Private build hints are stored inside the "config" directory, and contain build hints that should not be shared with other users, such as passwords, provisioning profiles, and certificates.

-In the row for a particular sample, press the "More..." button, then select "Edit Build Hints".
+To edit private build hints for a particular sample, press the "More..." button, then select "Edit Private Build Hints".
 This will open the build hints file (located in config/SAMPLE_NAME/codenameone_settings.properties).
+Similarly, selecting "Edit Public Build Hints" will open the public build hints file for editing.

+## Using CSS In Samples

+Samples can use CSS for styling also.
+You can edit the CSS file for a sample by clicking "More..." > "Edit CSS File" next to the sample.
+This will open the CSS file for editing.

+You can also "live reload" the styles in your running sample by selecting "More..." > "Refresh CSS" next to the sample.